Unique Save the Date Wording Ideas: How to Announce Your Big Day

 If you’re deciding on what to say on your save the date, here’s the golden rule: Short really is sweet.
-Below, we’ll explain what information to cover and give some sample language to use on your save the date cards, but first, some etiquette.
+Below, we’ll explain what information to cover and give some sample language to use on your save the date cards — plus some lovely designs to inspire you.

 When to Send a Save the Date